gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 active Restart DTLS Context at a time, the newest.
-However, a crash at the time having completed the key-management exchange but failing to commit the DTLS Key Context to persistent secure storage could result in lost of the latest DTLS Key Context.
+However, a crash at the time having completed the key-management exchange but failing to commit the DTLS Key Context to persistent secure storage could result in loss of the latest DTLS Key Context.
 Therefore, the endpoints SHOULD retain the old restart DTLS key context until it the key-management confirms the new ones are commited to secure storage.
 This can for example be ensure that at key-changes signals to